 Specialty Providers.
-The CONTRACTOR shall contract with a sufficient number of specialists with the applicable range of expertise to ensure that the needs of CONTRACTOR Members shall be met within the CONTRACTOR’s network of providers.
-The CONTRACTOR shall also have a system to refer Members to providers who are not Network Providers if providers with the necessary qualifications or certifications do not participate in the network.
-Out-of-Network Providers must coordinate with the CONTRACTOR with respect to payment.
-The CONTRACTOR must ensure that the cost to the Member is no greater than it would be if the services were furnished within the network.
+The CONTRACTOR shall contract with a sufficient number of specialists with the applicable range of expertise to ensure that the needs of Members are met within the CONTRACTOR’s provider network.
+The CONTRACTOR shall have a system to refer Members to Non-Contract Providers if Providers with the necessary qualifications or certifications do not participate in the CONTRACTOR’s network.
+The CONTRACTOR and non-Contract Providers must coordinate with respect to payment.
+The CONTRACTOR must ensure that cost to the Member is no greater than it would be if the services were furnished within the CONTRACTOR’s network.

 Specialty Providers.
 FHFS requires all specialty providers to request a CHAMPUS/TRICARE Prime Member to sign a release of medical information at each visit, to include ancillary services associated with each visit whereby the PCM and/or the MTF Commanders are designated as the recipients of the medical records.
 Specialty providers are required to submit the medical records to the PCM and/or MTF Commander within 14 days for all routine referrals.